What is a Linear Foot and How to Calculate It

 For example, finding the cubic footage of your moving truck, storage unit, or moving and storage container is the only way to know exactly how much stuff you can put in them.
 Of course, you’ll also want to know the cubic footage of everything you plan to put inside these containers to ensure it’ll all fit.

-A linear foot is 12 inches in a straight line, which is why it is called a “linear” foot.
+A linear foot is a measurement commonly used in landscaping, shipping, moving, and home renovation.
+It’s measured in a straight line, which is why it is called a “linear” foot.

-A square foot is a flat area that measures 12 inches long and 12 inches wide, a perfect square.
-The entire area of a square foot is 144 square inches.
+A square foot is a flat area measuring 12 inches long and 12 inches wide, a perfect square.
+Its entire area is 144 square inches.

 A cubic foot is a three-dimensional space that measures 12 inches long, 12 inches high, and 12 inches wide, like a cube.
 The volume of a cubic foot is 1,728 cubic inches.